Updated for 2020!

 These ranges have induction every bit as powerful as more expensive brands and are a great, affordable way to get into induction.

 But they're not perfect.
 Here are some of the drawbacks:

 Lightweight: At 170/180 pounds, this is a lightweight range.
 It has a rather cheap feel to it and you can tell the moment you handle it.
 The storage drawer is really flimsy and easily goes off track when you pull it out.
 The oven racks will bow under the weight of a heavy pan.

 Not True Convection: The convection is not "true" convection.
 True convection has a heating element around the fan.
 This range doesn't, so the heat isn't as even as it should be.
-True convection eliminates the need to rotate pans when you have more than one at the same time, but rotation is still usually needed with this oven.
+True convection eliminates the need to rotate pans when you have more than one at the same time, but you may find that rotation is still needed with this oven.

 Electrical Issues: Some buyers have had fatal errors occur within a few months of purchase.
 Sometimes the range can start beeping and needs to be reset (circuit breaker) to stop.
 Sometimes the fatal error means that a new control panel is required.
 While the majority of buyers love the range, some have had terrible experiences.
 (Again: buy the extended warranty!)

 Overall, we liked both models and think they're a decent affordable induction option.
 If you're trying to get into induction at a bargain price, this is the range for you.

 If money is no object and you're willing to spend 2-3 times the price of this range to get a more robust appliance, then we recommend that you keep looking.
-Our induction stove review may help get you started.
+Our induction range reviews may help get you started.

 Buy the FGIF3036TF (Convection in Smudgeproof stainless finish):